 "For many people a blanket diagnosis of autism is not that useful - just what exactly does that mean?"
-Parent of child with autism

-"Some families and parents struggle to come to terms with diagnosis - they can need help with acceptance and also what this means for the future."
+Parent of child with autism struggle to come to terms with diagnosis - they can need help with acceptance and also what this means for the future."
 Parent of child with autism